 Working Hypothesis

 The prophets to whom the books of prophecy are attributed are presented in the Bible as the messengers of God.
 Their words are understood as the words of the Lord placed in their mouths, as reflected, inter alia, in the repetitive expression: “Thus saith the Lord…” (Crips 1969).
-Even if this claim is not entirely rejected, it is clear that the prophet plays a role in shaping the prophecy.
+Even if this claim is not entirely rejected, it is clear that the prophet plays a role in formulating the prophecies.
 In my research I do not intend to negate the prophet's prophetic abilities, as it is my intention to examine the manner in which the prophets perceived themselves and were perceived by their listeners.
-Nevertheless, my working assumption is that the formulation of the words of prophecy and the manner in which they are presented to the audience of listeners and readers are influenced by human beings (Greenberg 2012).
+Nevertheless, my working assumption is that the formulation of the words of prophecy and the manner in which they are presented to the listeners and readers are influenced by human beings (Greenberg 2012).

 Prophetic statements are influenced by the prophet's abilities, his power of articulation, and the circumstances of his life (although these are not stated explicitly, nor are they fully apparent in the prophetic books).
 Given that the role of the prophet was to convey his abstract messages to the people, it is possible to see both rhetorical and didactic considerations as decisive elements in the way the prophecies were presented (Mӧller 2003).
 In addition to these – and perhaps no less important than them – the design of prophetic teachings is influenced by the principles that the prophet wishes to convey.
 In other words, although the prophet is perceived as conveying a concrete message regarding the present and future of the object of prophecy – be it the people or its leaders – more than anything, his words reflect abstract principles.
 In the later prophets, foretelling the future constitutes a negligible element in their prophecies and their main responsibility was to convey certain principles by means of their teachings.
 In Isaiah 2:2-5, for example, the prophet describes a vision of the end of days in which all the nations will ascend to the God of Israel on the Temple Mount.
 The prophet is not necessarily predicting a concrete future event, but rather is expressing the ideal manner in which the relationship between God of Israel and all of the nations of the world – among them the nation of Israel – is realized.
 The prophet expresses his principles by describing concrete occurrences.
 For this reason, discussion of prophetic units may reveal the worldviews of the authors of those teachings.
 Generally speaking, biblical texts do not present abstract worldviews in a forthright manner but they can be uncovered by means of study of the written text.